🦘 Australia

 Documents required vary by pathway but typically include:

-• Original or certified bachelor's degree certificate in accounting or relevant field
+• Certified copies of your bachelor's degree certificate or diploma in accounting or related field.

-• Proof of English language proficiency (IELTS, PTE, TOEFL, or equivalent test results)
+• Proof of English language proficiency if your qualifications were not completed in English (IELTS, TOEFL, or equivalent).

-• Evidence of membership or registration with professional accounting bodies (if applicable)
+• Evidence of membership in any professional accounting bodies in your home country.

 CPAA assessment fees

-Fees are reviewed periodically — always confirm the current fee schedule on the CPA Australia Website before lodging your application.
+Fees are reviewed periodically — always confirm the current fee schedule on the CPAA website before lodging your application.

 Application type Fee (AUD, approx.)